 - Call with a recruiter/HR - After you send in your application, usually someone from the HR department will get in touch with you after a few days if they think your profile suits the role.
 If you applied through a recruiter, then the recruiter might be the one letting you know.
 This round consists of general, non-technical questions about your background, motivation and past experience, and your salary expectations.
-For ideas on how to prepare your CV and a checklist of documents for your job application, please have a look at Things to keep in mind while preparing your CV and Checklist of documents for a job application in Germany.
+For ideas on how to prepare your CV and a checklist of documents for your job application, please have a look at our previous articles

 Do not underestimate the importance of non-technical questions, such as those about your motivation and soft skills.

-- Coding test or take-home coding assignment - The next round usually involves you solving a coding test or a coding assignment.
+3. Coding test or take-home coding assignment - The next round usually involves you solving a coding test or a coding assignment.
 Coding tests are either held online on a platform, such as Hackerrank, DevSkiller or Codility where you have to solve a set of problems on the platform within a given time, or live where you are given one or more problems in person or via a video call and have to solve it while the interviewer reviews your solution simultaneously.
 Succeeding in coding tests needs practice and some understanding of the common patterns underlying the questions.
 Fortunately there are some great books and courses out there that can help you prepare.
-I would highly recommend the book Cracking the Coding Interview and the course Grokking the Coding Interview.
+I would highly recommend this course

 There are a few things we would suggest keeping in mind, particularly for online coding tests:

 - Do not hesitate to ask questions and understand what is expected before the test.
 For example, does the test need to be completed using a specific programming language?